Skip to Main Content

 This resource, VINE, provides timely offender custody information to victims/survivors of crime and concerned citizens.

-The mission of the Attorney General’s Office of Victim Services is to promote justice and healing for people affected by crime in the state of Arizona by administering the Victims' Rights Program, which provides financial assistance to criminal justice agencies, the Victims' Rights complaint process, and Victims' Rights Training.
-The office also publishes the Arizona Crime Victims' Rights Laws handbook, which is a compendium of excerpts of Arizona law affecting the rights of victims of crime.
-It is updated annually.
+The mission of the Attorney General's Office of Victim Services is to promote justice and healing for people affected by crime in the state of Arizona by administering the Victims' Rights Program, which provides financial assistance to criminal justice agencies, the Victims' Rights complaint process, and Victims' Rights Training.
+The office also publishes the Arizona Crime Victims' Rights Laws handbook, which is a compendium of excerpts of Arizona law affecting the rights of crime victims.

 Arizona Coalition to End Sexual and Domestic Violence